 “the last days.”
-Isaiah 2:2 is very similar to Micah 4:1.
+Isaiah 2:2 is very similar to Micah 4:1 (Isaiah 2:1-4 is very similar to Micah 4:1-5).
 In this context, the “last days” are the Millennial Kingdom, although at the time Isaiah was writing God had not revealed that there would be a 1,000-year Millennial Kingdom followed by the Everlasting Kingdom, which has a gigantic city that will come down from heaven and land on earth (Rev. 21, 22).
 Thus Isaiah thought of the “last days” as one everlasting time, the Messianic Age; the kingdom of Christ on earth.

 In Isaiah we see how the hope for Christ’s Kingdom on earth was not just a vague idea, but a living hope that burned in the souls of people like Isaiah, and so verses about the hope would pop up seemingly without warning or introduction in all kinds of different contexts.
 Isaiah had wonderful revelations about the future kingdom of Christ, and because of that, as we see here, he can quickly insert information about it into the text and expect people to understand it.
 Sadly, as people began to teach and believe erroneous things about the future, such as that when good people die they immediately go to heaven and live there forever, the prophecies of the Millennial Kingdom began to be misunderstood.
 Today many commentaries written by scholars treat these verses about the future earth as only figurative language instead of taking them literally and using them to build an understanding of what the future life of all the saved people will be—a wonderful life on a restored earth.